himanshuramteke/Tailwind_CSS/README.md

-# Tailwind_CSS
+# Tailwind CSS
-Learning Tailwind CSS with Project
+This is a Tailwind CSS Repository with project.